 Balancing Dental Health and Herbal Tea Benefits

-So, can herbal tea stain your teeth?
-The answer is yes, but it largely depends on the type of tea you choose and how you drink it.
-Herbal teas like hibiscus, rooibos, and berry blends are more likely to cause discoloration, while lighter teas such as chamomile, peppermint, and ginger are much gentler on your enamel.
+Dark herbal teas like hibiscus, rooibos, and berry blends can cause mild discoloration, while lighter options such as chamomile, peppermint, and ginger are much safer for your teeth.

 Leave a Reply